recipe-runner/recipe-runner.github.io/source/docs/steps.md

 ```

 Every step should have a name, which is included in the output from running the recipe.
-This is human readable output, and so it is useful to provide good descriptions of each action.
+This is human readable output, so it is useful to provide good descriptions of each step.
 If the name is not provided though, a name will be generated automatically following
 the pattern `Step: {{number}}`.